Luca-Stef/C-and-Python-Projects/README.md

 A flask web app that uses an IEX API and a SQL database to allow users to get stock quotes and simulate buying and selling stocks.
 ### Homepage
 A simple homepage using CSS, HTML, and JavaScript.

-Note: some skeleton code was provided by CS50 instructors.